From Average Effects to Targeted Assignment: A Causal Machine Learning Analysis of Swiss Active Labor Market Policies: Results

 Despite some exceptions, the other programmes generally exhibit the same heterogeneity patterns.
 In the BC programme, the heterogeneous treatment effects by earnings decile are more pronounced, while in the TC programme, there are no significant heterogeneities regarding education and earnings.
 Lastly, the EP programme harms men more than women, and there is almost no variation in treatment effects for education level (after balancing for other covariates).
 Similarly, the heterogeneous treatment effects by earnings are more pronounced in the EP programme.

 The results for the same sub-groups in the TEMP sample are mostly statistically insignificant due to the smaller sample size.
-However, it is peculiar that in this sample, individuals with higher levels of education, and more months of previous employment benefit more from WS.
-Interestingly, this pattern also holds for the BC, while no clear patterns appear in the other two programmes.
+However, it is noteworthy that in this sample, individuals with higher levels of education benefit more from WS, while no clear patterns appear in the other programmes.
 The complete results are in Sections \ref{gates_app_tempw} and \ref{bgates_app_perm} in the Appendix.

 The results are comparable to the results of \cite{cockx2023priority}, who also find that immigrants with lower knowledge of the local language benefit more from ALMPs.
 Notably, the analysis in this paper treats the population of migrants holding a temporary residence permit (TEMP) as a distinct sample.
-However, the PERM sample includes immigrants with settlement permits, who have a more extensive job-market history and exhibit characteristics similar to Swiss citizens.
+However, the PERM sample includes immigrants with settlement permits, who have a more extensive domestic job-market history and exhibit characteristics similar to Swiss citizens.
+In addition, unlike \citet{cockx2023priority}, this analysis balances on additional covariates in the heterogeneity assessment.
 The fact that heterogeneity for dimensions like education is found, even considering a more homogeneous population, may suggest that skill-based characteristics drive the heterogeneity.
 However, heterogeneity by origin also does not vanish by balancing other covariates, such as education.
 Hence, even if individuals from outside the European Union and Switzerland have the same education, they profit more from the programmes than, for example, Swiss individuals.
 Detailed results for the remaining programmes are provided in Section \ref{gates appendix} and \ref{bgates appendix} in the Appendix.